-The CAC is a very special and exciting group of citizens who are dedicated to protecting the watershed.
-Members enjoy a marvelous opportunity meeting other citizens from all walks of life who share common interests in the environment and who provide an opportunity of membership in a select group dedicated to protecting the Nisqually resources throughout the River Basin.
+The CAC is open to any member of the community interested in protecting and serving the Nisqually Watershed.
+Members enjoy a marvelous opportunity to meet other citizens from all walks of life who share common interests in the environment and protecting natural, economic, and cultural resources throughout the Nisqually River basin.
 Our strong volunteer citizen element is the cornerstone to a successfully organized watershed, whereby citizen voices are heard through a process of respect, discussion at the table, and consensus on courses of action and responsibility.
-As a matter of protocol, we have a unique ability to interface with all the Nisqually River Council agency representatives at monthly meetings and to co-serve with Council Members as volunteers for various committees within the Council structure.
+We have a unique ability to interface with all the Nisqually River Council agency representatives at monthly meetings and to co-serve with Council Members as volunteers on various committees within the Council structure.

-For more information on how to join, become a member, attend meetings or to learn more about our activities contact Morgan at 360.438.8715, or email firstname.lastname@example.org.
+The CAC meets regularly on the second Tuesday of the month at the Nisqually River Council’s office.
+(During COVID-19, meetings are held via Zoom.)
+For more information on how to join, become a member, attend meetings or to learn more about our activities, email email@example.com.
 Review past meeting agendas and minutes on our Resource page.

 We invite you to join us in these great activities: